mpv-easy/mpv-easy/mpv-cut/readme.md

 You need to install [ffmpeg](https://www.ffmpeg.org/download.html) and add ffmpeg to ```PATH```

-- Download the latest version of [mpv-cut.js](https://github.com/mpv-easy/mpv-easy/releases) and copy it to the mpv script directory, or use [mpsm](../mpv-mpsm/readme.md) `mpsm install mpv-cut`
+- Download the latest version of [cut.js](https://github.com/mpv-easy/mpv-easy/releases) and copy it to the mpv script directory

 - Add configuration to input.conf [shortkey](https://github.com/mpv-easy/mpv-easy/tree/main/mpv-cut#shortkey)